 Asian Stir Fried Asparagus

-My go-to recipe for asparagus has been to roast it with a drizzle of olive oil, kosher salt and freshly ground black pepper.
+My go-to recipe for asparagus has been to roast it with a drizzle of olive oil, kosher salt, and freshly ground black pepper.
 Easy, peasy.
 Occasionally, I’ll add a sprinkle of grated Parmesan near the end of cooking time a la Ina Garten.
 Then I have a fabulous balsamic brown butter sauce that is also a winner over asparagus.
-But this Asian stir fried asparagus is a totally different route that is a fun change of pace.

 I spent my junior year of high school in Vancouver, British Columbia.
 My dad took a sabbatical at the University of British Columbia and we swapped homes with another Physics professor who got to move to Ames, Iowa.
 We got the better deal for sure!